aderaaij/notes-on-the-beginner-s-guide-to-reactjs/react-events.md

 # Event Handlers

-Event handling with React elements resembles event handling with DOM elements but with some differences in syntax.
+Event handling with React elements resembles event handling with DOM elements, with some differences in syntax.
 There are a whole bunch of [supported events](https://reactjs.org/docs/events.html#supported-events) available.
 You'd normally add an eventhandler to a JSX element like this:

 ```javascript
    <input onChange={function} />